-What’s the deal with ranking on Google these days?
-Well, it can take anywhere from six months to a year before your new content even shows up!
+And what’s the deal with ranking on Google these days?
+Well, if you don’t follow these steps, it can take six months to a year before your new content even shows up.
+I can’t give away ALL my secrets, but I can show you enough to get you ranking higher if you put in the work.
+So keep reading!

-If I were still running my old business from 10 years ago, then it would’ve been easy as pie getting this website at least into some of the first page results that show up when someone types “wedding venue web design” into Google’s search bar.
+If I were still running my old business from 10 years ago, then it would’ve been easy to get this website at least into some of the first page results when someone types “wedding venue web design” into Google’s search bar.
 But I’m a little too busy building wedding venue websites & working on SEO for wedding venues – thank god for referrals because my website is buried somewhere on the 1,000th page of Google – such a paradox, I know.

-But if it were still that easy, wedding venues wouldn’t be paying me money every month to improve their SEO!
+But if it were still that easy, wedding venues wouldn’t pay me monthly money to improve their SEO!
 And maybe my website would rank higher cause I’d have so much time without all the work – another paradox…

 In the not-so-distant past, link farms and keyword stuffing were all you needed to rank well in search engines.
 But this doesn’t work today.
 I suppose there are some ways that things could be worse – at least I don’t have a boss breathing down my neck every time Google changes their algorithm (on average 8.9x per day in 2018, for instance) – but SEO was much easier back when it used to take links from high PR pages!